Aladin147/BLKWDS_Manager/journal.md

 # BLKWDS Manager - Development Journal

+## 2025-07-02: Deprecated API Replacement - withOpacity to withValues

+Today we addressed one of the deprecated API usages identified in our comprehensive codebase assessment.
+We replaced all instances of the deprecated withOpacity method with the recommended withValues method in several files:

+1. **Files Updated**:
+   - app_config_screen.dart
+   - error_boundary.dart
+   - fallback_widget.dart
+   - category_icon_widget.dart

+2. **Changes Made**:
+   - Replaced withOpacity(0.1) with withValues(alpha: 26) (0.1 * 255 = 26)
+   - Replaced withOpacity(0.2) with withValues(alpha: 51) (0.2 * 255 = 51)
+   - Replaced withOpacity(0.3) with withValues(alpha: 77) (0.3 * 255 = 77)
+   - Added comments to explain the alpha value calculations
+   - Standardized the approach across all files

+3. **Benefits**:
+   - Removed deprecated API usage warnings
+   - Improved precision by using integer alpha values instead of floating-point opacity
+   - Ensured consistent color handling across the application
+   - Prepared the codebase for future Flutter updates

+4. **Next Steps**:
+   - Address remaining deprecated API usages (MaterialStateProperty, MaterialState)
+   - Fix test suite compilation errors
+   - Create missing mock implementations

+This completes one of the tasks identified in our comprehensive codebase assessment.
+The application now uses the recommended approach for color opacity handling.

 ## 2025-07-02: Error Handling Standardization Implementation

 Today we completed the standardization of error handling across the application by replacing all direct ScaffoldMessenger usage with the centralized SnackbarService.
 This work involved: